 Aloe is best used straight from the source.
 The plants are easy to grow and maintain, allowing you to easily cut off a stalk and apply the gel straight onto your skin.
 If you don’t have access to a plant, you can buy commercial aloe gel.
 Just be careful that it doesn’t contain any preservatives or chemicals, as these can negate the benefits of the aloe.

 We are strong believers in the ability to heal yourself from the inside out, and this carries through to skin damage!
 Sunburn dries out the skin, and can cause you to feel symptoms of dehydration.
 By drinking plenty of water, herbal tea and kombucha, you are giving your skin the boost it may need to repair damage and increase elasticity and softness.

 Free radicals are created on the skin when the sun damages the cells.
 They attack protein, fats and DNA in our cells, and are responsible for many skin damage problems such as wrinkles, sagging and sun spots.
 The way to treat these are through antioxidants, which act as skin protectors and counteract the damage caused by free radicals.
 Found in plants, fruits and vegetables, using an antioxidant-rich creme on your sunburn will not only reduce discomfort, but actively repair skin cells for a renewed skin layer.

-Full of nourishment and Vitamin E, coconut oil is the perfect treatment once your skin has had a few days to recuperate.
+Body Lotion Full of nourishment and Vitamin E, Synthesis Rainforest Hand and Body Lotion is the perfect treatment once your skin has had a few days to recuperate.
 While it doesn’t have the same healing levels as aloe or antioxidants, it is one of the most natural and beneficial methods to restore moisture to the skin.
 This will help to stop your skin from drying out and remaining raw, as the Vitamin E gently relieves you from cracking, redness and irritation.